Cavalleria rusticana (short story): Plot

 The scene is a Sicilian village in the 19th century leading up to Easter Day.
-Turiddu Macca, a young peasant, son of a widowed mother, was in love with the coquette, Lola, the daughter of Farmer Angelo.
+Turiddù Macca, a young peasant, son of a widowed mother, was in love with the coquette, Lola, the daughter of Farmer Angelo.
 On his return from military service, he finds her soon to be married to Alfio, a wealthy carter from Licodia.
-Out of pique, he pays his addresses to Santa, the daughter of the wealthy farmer Cola who falls desperately in love with him.
-Lola, annoyed that Turiddu should love anyone else, ensnares him again, and her husband's frequent absences enable them to meet at her house.
-Santa takes revenge on this abandonment by revealing the affair to Alfio, who has just returned from a journey, the relations of his wife, Lola, and Turiddu.
-The evening before Easter, Alfio finds Turiddu, ashamed to be seen in public and eating sausages with others in the village inn, and challenges him to a duel—a challenge which is sealed by the peasants' custom of embracing and biting the ear.
-After Turiddu gets a kiss from mother, he and Alfio go out the next morning to battle among the fig-trees of Canziria.
-After Turiddu deals the first blow, Alfio takes retribution by throwing dust to blind his opponent, and Turiddu is slain.
+Out of pique, he pays his addresses to Santa, the daughter of the wealthy farmer Cola, who falls desperately in love with him.
+Lola, annoyed that Turiddù should love anyone else, ensnares him again, and her husband's frequent absences enable them to meet at her house.
+Santa takes revenge on this abandonment by revealing the affair to Alfio, who has just returned from a journey, the relations of his wife, Lola, and Turiddù.
+The evening before Easter, Alfio finds Turiddù, ashamed to be seen in public and eating sausages with others in the village inn, and challenges him to a duel—a challenge which is sealed by the peasants' custom of embracing and biting the ear.
+After Turiddù gets a kiss from his mother, he and Alfio go out the next morning to battle among the fig-trees of Canziria.
+After Turiddù deals the first blow, Alfio takes retribution by throwing dust to blind his opponent, and Turiddù is slain.